-If you know how to find the best drugstore acne products, you can get clear skin on any budget.
+If you know how to find the best drugstore and over-the-counter acne products, you can get clear skin on any budget.
 There’s only one rule to follow: treat your skin gently.
 As long as you’re using gentle products with the right ingredients, you’re on your way to clear skin 🧴.

 Look for Ingredients, Not Brand Names

 On a budget?
 The best way to find excellent drugstore and over-the-counter acne products is to choose ingredients based on your skin type.
 Different skin types have different needs, as we know, but the ideal products for each need not be absurdly expensive brands.

 It can be confusing to read every bottle and jar for ingredients, so if you’re looking for something no-brainer that gets results quickly, check out a pre-made skincare kit instead.

 If you are watching your budget, the drugstore can seem like the best place to get your acne products…but do so with caution.
 The quality of products in the drugstore can range significantly, and you’ll have to pay close attention to every product you choose.
 For vetted and safe products with high-quality ingredients that are proven to work, you may want to look beyond the drugstore to other over-the- counter (OTC) products.